jonsimonsen/Chi-poker/README.md

 - Fold more liberally than normal since the opposition is more likely to have strong/playable hands (especially if you have a somewhat normal amount of rank duplication)

 ## Plans
+- Sort out the best way to update hands as they are being arranged.
+This should be handled ASAP to prevent having to modify all find functions later.
 - Create a function for searching a chinese hand for various poker hands (straight flush, quads etc.).
 - Create a function for rating a poker hand.
 - Create a dumb AI that focuses on optimizing the back first and then the middle.